zone-outt/zone-outt/README.md

 - I make myself known by knocking thrice upon your ceiling.
 Nothing less, nothing more.
 Thrice on the ceiling, thrice on the door.
 - Jimmy from Mouthwashing physically repulses me.
 - Stop listing your triggers and health issues on github.
 You're handing someone a loaded gun and expecting them not to shoot.
+- Putting "DNC" on your ponies is stupid.
+People who copy don't care in the first place.
+Swiper no swiping logic.

 ══════ ༺♥༻♞༺♥༻  ══════